Matt Snell: Football career

 In his rookie year with the New York Jets, Snell rushed for a team-record 180 yards against the Houston Oilers on his way to a 945-yard season and AFL Rookie of the Year honors.
 Snell went on to become an AFL Eastern Division All-Star in 1964 and 1966, and the Sporting News All-AFL fullback in 1969.

 Snell's defining moment came in Super Bowl III when the AFL champion Jets played the heavily favored NFL champion Baltimore Colts.
 Although slowed by knee injuries, Snell was a key player in the Jets' ball-control offense during the 16–7 upset victory.
 He carried the ball 30 times for a then-Super Bowl record of 121 yards, and in the second quarter went four yards around left end to score the Jets' only touchdown, a score that marked the first time an AFL team had led in a Super Bowl.
 He also helped set up a trio of Jim Turner field goals that finally put the game away for the Jets in the second half, securing the AFL's first Super Bowl win in the league's penultimate season.

 During his career, Snell was well known for his rushing, but also became an important part of the Jets' pass-blocking scheme.
 Toward the end of his career, Snell became one of the first third-down specialty backs, primarily because he was so good at protecting Joe Namath.
 He was also reported to have helped teach pass-blocking to Jets running backs during his career.

 Snell suffered multiple injuries in his career, including torn knee cartilage in 1967 and a torn Achilles tendon in 1970.
 In 1971, he hurt his knee in the preseason and was diagnosed with a severe "knee bruise" and missed nine games.
 In 1972, in Week 4 versus the Miami Dolphins, he suffered a ruptured spleen.
 The injury was so severe that his spleen had to be removed, ending his season.
 He decided right then that he couldn't play anymore, though he didn't formally announce his retirement until the following March.
+He later said "I just figured I was 32 years old and tired of rehabbing.
+I just decided to hang it up."
 He only played in a total of 12 games in what would be his final three seasons.